ConorSheehan1/osxdocker/docs/source/dev.md

 ```

 #### GNU screen
-Had failing test on clear_log.
+Had failing test on clear_logs.
 Screen session was in invalid state, possibly from force quitting test suite.
 Solution was to log on to screen manually and flush STDIN.